Luther Martin

-Luther Martin (February 20, 1748 – July 10, 1826) was a Founding Father of the United States, framer of the U.S. Constitution, politician, lawyer, and slave owner.
+Luther Martin (February 20, 1748 – July 10, 1826) was a politician, lawyer and a Founding Father of the United States, framer of the U.S. Constitution.
 Martin was a delegate from Maryland to the Constitutional Convention in 1787, but did not sign the Constitution, having left the convention early because he felt the document as proposed violated states' rights.
 In the months following the convention, he was a leading Anti-Federalist, along with Patrick Henry and George Mason, whose collective efforts led to the passage of the Bill of Rights.

 Early life

 Martin was an early advocate of American independence from Great Britain.
 In the fall of 1774, as a resident of Somerset County, Maryland, he served on the county's patriot committee and in December attended a convention of the Province of Maryland in Annapolis, which had been called to consider the recommendations of the Continental Congress.
 He went to the College of New Jersey (Princeton) and graduated with honors in 1766.